How to Cut Onions Without Crying

 - Yellow onions: general consensus says that these are the bullies of the onion family (as in they’ll make you cry the most).

 Now, this tear-factor scale might be different for everyone.
 Some people might be lucky enough to never shed a tear while cutting any type of onion, while others end up looking for an extra bowl to catch the tears.
-If you’re one of those who needs that extra bowl, then here are some onion-cutting tips and tricks that may (or may not) turn off the tears.
+If you’re one of those who needs that extra bowl, then read on for some onion-cutting tips and tricks that may (or may not) turn off the tears.

 Before you go slicing through that onion, make sure your knife is sharp – and we’re not just saying that.
 Whether you prefer using Western-style chef's knife, a Japanese-style Santoku or even a utility knife or paring knife (depending on how big that onion is), not only will a sharp knife help you cut through that onion a bit faster, It will also help keep some of those powerful fumes in the onion and away from your eyes.